 Wildlife is everywhere in Costa Rica, not just in protected areas, so keep your eyes wide open and enjoy the vast natural wonders of this magical place.

-One of the main reason for Costa Rica’s great biodiversity is that approximately three to five million years ago the country, along with the land we now call Panama, together they formed a sort of bridge between the North and South American continents.
-This bridge allowed for the flora and fauna of the two continents to mix together, forming an amazingly rich and diverse environment.
+Approximately three to five million years ago, the country, along with the land we now call Panama, formed a sort of bridge between the North and South American continents.
+This bridge allowed for flora and fauna of the two continents to mix, creating an amazingly rich and diverse environment.

 Costa Rica’s fantastic biodiversity can also be attributed to the great variety of ecosystems in the country.
 Within its 51,100 square KM of landmass, Costa Rica offers cloud, deciduous, and mangrove forests as well as tropical rain forests, tropical dry forest, and both an Atlantic and a Pacific coastline.

 The ecological regions cover twelve climatic zones, a variation that provides a significant number of niches, filled by a beautiful diversity of species.
 Thanks to the population’s pride in their incredible wildlife, the government puts a concerted effort in legislating in favor of initiatives that help Costa Rica’s fauna and flora flourish.
 Making the country a leader in the fight against climate change & earning it the UN’s 2019 “Champion of the Earth” title.